 Another major difference you’ll run into when you research SoFi and Acorns is their portfolio options.
 SoFi offers an Active Investment route, where you can take a hands-on approach with your portfolio.
 If you chose the Automated option you fill out a questionnaire that asks about your goals, time horizon and risk tolerance.
 After that, SoFi churns out an automated portfolio that matches your financial preferences and standing, which you can sit back and monitor.
 Your tradable securities include stocks, ETFs, fractional shares (SoFi Bits) and cryptocurrency.
 There are not many trading tools to help you monitor or assess the products, though.

 While there aren’t many investment tools or a lot of market data to use, SoFi offers free financial counseling.
-This feature comes without any extra charges and provides users access to certified financial planners.
+This feature comes without any extra charges and provides users access to certified financial planners (CFPs).

 Depending on which account level you choose, you have access to different features to combine with your portfolio.
-For example, Personal level opens up Acorns Later and Acorns Spend to you.
+For example, the Family level opens up access to an early investment account for your children.
 However, with any tier you receive a Round-up feature that uses leftover money from purchases toward investing.
 Both SoFi and Acorns promise similar automated experiences, with auto rebalancing and retirement account options, but no tax-loss harvesting.

 SoFi vs. Acorns: Online & Mobile Experience

 SoFi and Acorns have strong mobile platforms that they encourage their investors to use.
 SoFi’s online and app iterations are easy to use and offer the same comparable services.
-The same can be said for Acorns.
-Both are designed to make online investing simple to understand, without the denser features that can weigh down other robo-advisors.
+The same is true of Acorns.
+Both are able to make online investing simple to understand, without the denser features that can weigh down other robo-advisors.
 Although, Acorns is even lighter since it’s meant to work in the background of your everyday life.
 So, there is a little more complexity to SoFi’s because of its hands-on option and also its shared space with the other SoFi financial features.

 SoFi and Acorns also promote inter-use of their other services.
 For example, there is Acorns Spend, which is an online checking account.
 It uses the same Round-Up feature, where Acorns will round up your purchase to the next dollar and invest the change for you.